MicrosoftDocs/ai-builder/ai-builder-docs/index.md

 > - AI Builder is a a preview feature.
 > - [!INCLUDE[cc_preview_features_definition](./includes/cc-preview-features-definition.md)]

-Using AI is easy thanks to integration into PowerApps and Flow.
+Using AI is easy thanks to integration with PowerApps and Microsoft Flow.
 Follow these steps:
 1. **Choose AI model type**: Select your business problem from a growing set of AI turnkey solutions.
 1. **Connect data**: Select your business-specific data from Common Data Service.
 AI Builder (preview) does the hard work for you thanks to Common Data Model.
 1. **Tailor your AI model**: Filter your data, set scheduling, and tweak the AI model with business decisions that affect how AI performs.